LobbyBoy-Dray/LobbyBoy-Dray.github.io/src/content/blog/intro-time-series-reg.md

 E(u_t | y_{t-1}) =0
 $$

-- The model satisfies TS3’ (i.e. contemporaneously exogenous) → OLS is consistent.
+- The model satisfies TS3’ (i.e. contemporaneously exogenous) by construction → OLS is consistent.
 - However, without further information, we do not know whether there will be serial correlation.

 **Example: AR(1) model with AR(1) error terms**